jhumelsine/jhumelsine.github.io/_posts/2026-06-05-ai-and-developer.md

 ---

 # Introduction
-Right now the greatest disruptive technology is Generative AI.
+The greatest disruptive technology these days is Generative AI.
 Those who learn how to leverage it will have an advantage over those who do not.

 I have no business writing this blog.

-I have limited experience with Generative AI.
+I only have limited experience with Generative AI.
 ChatGPT was released upon the world a few months before I retired.
 In that short period of time, it's flooded the Software Engineering community.
-Many companies have made drastic cuts across the board to be filled by AI, as can be seen in headlines like these: [**Block lays off nearly half its staff because of AI.
+Many companies have made drastic cuts across the board due to AI, as can be seen in headlines like these: [**Block lays off nearly half its staff because of AI.
 Its CEO said most companies will do the same**](https://www.cnn.com/2026/02/26/business/block-layoffs-ai-jack-dorsey).

-I think this may be shortsighted.
+I think this is shortsighted.
 The reports of the software engineering's death is greatly exaggerated.

 # Toil